 Featured partners

-Skype is a cloud communication platform offering voice, video, and messaging capabilities.
+Skype was a cloud-based communication platform offering voice, video, and messaging.
 Launched in 2003, it was among the pioneering voice-over-internet-protocol (VoIP) services that quickly gained popularity for its free video calls and instant messaging features.

 A Skype video call with nine participants displayed in grid view.

 Microsoft acquired Skype in 2011 and integrated it into various services, including Xbox, Outlook, and Microsoft Teams, one of the top free VoIP services for video meetings.
-By 2020, Skype’s user base began to decline as more advanced video conferencing solutions emerged in the market, boasting more interactive features and sleek interfaces.
+By 2020, Skype’s user base began to decline as more advanced video conferencing solutions emerged, boasting more interactive features and sleek interfaces.

 Why did Skype shut down?

 Skype officially shut down on May 5, 2025, marking the end of an era in digital communication.
-Its relevance steadily declined as newer platforms emerged with more modern features and better integration.
+Its relevance steadily declined as newer platforms emerged with more modern features and better integrations.

 Microsoft, which acquired Skype in 2011, gradually shifted its focus toward Microsoft Teams, a more comprehensive solution for workplace communication.
 Unlike Skype, Teams offered persistent chat, file collaboration, VoIP, and seamless integration with Microsoft 365, making it better suited for hybrid and remote work environments.